moyiz/git-dev.nvim/README.md

 ## :art: Features
 - Open remote Git repositories inside Neovim at branch, tag or commit.
+- Supports most URLs from GitHub, GitLab, Gitea and Codeberg.
 - Seamless integration with your workflow (e.g. LSP and tree-sitter).
 - Ephemeral repositories - cleanup when Neovim exits.